xfirestyle2k/Ruleset_Druva/README.md

 org-id = "XXXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXX"

-Fill this file and install Terraform
+Fill this file and install Terraform.

-Rest will be stright forward, console to the directory, terraform init, terraform apply.
+open a console, navigate to the directory, terraform init, terraform apply.

 After 5 seconds you will have a fully working Ruleset for Druva Phoenix Cloud.
 Only step remaining, fill the created groups Druva Proxy, Druva Cache.
+Currently it is not possible to create MGW or CGW Rules, as soon as it possible I will add it to the code.

 # Support